-9 Discussion
+9. Discussion

-The most direct use of the theory of this paper is that a population genetic model satisfying the requirements of Section 4 can be used to generate an optimisation program using the equivalences of Section 6.
-Also, the reasonableness of an optimisation model can be tested by asking whether a corresponding population genetic model can be constructed that would give rise to it.
+The most direct use of the theory of this paper is that a population genetic model satisfying the requirements of Section 4 can be used to generate an optimization program using the equivalences of Section 6.
+Also, the reasonableness of an optimization model can be tested by asking whether a corresponding population genetic model can be constructed that would give rise to it.
 Two obvious possible difficulties are the relative nature of the maximand, and the arithmetic averaging required.
-Ascending the scale of abstractness, it provides a general population genetic justification for modelling approaches that assume optimisation with a specific maximand claimed as 'natural', such as optimal foraging theory (Stephens and Krebs, 1986), and can provide guidance for selection of a maximand in difficult cases.
+Ascending the scale of abstractness, it provides a general population genetic justification for modelling approaches that assume optimization with a specific maximand claimed as "natural", such as optimal foraging theory (Stephens & Krebs, 1986), and can provide guidance for selection of a maximand in difficult cases.

-More abstractly, the meta-models show what is meant by the claim that natural selection leads to individuals maximising their fitness, even if the extent of the validity of that claim is still in question.
+More abstractly, the meta-models show what is meant by the claim that natural selection leads to individuals maximizing their fitness, even if the extent of the validity of that claim is still in question.
 They will also help identify and understand the distinctive features of biological evolution, compared to cultural evolution and other analogues.

-This paper has defined an optimisation program that has tight formal links with a reasonably general population genetic model, and allows a definition of Darwinian fitness in certain cases.
-This represents a validation of the 'individual-as-maximising-agent' analogy.
-The key point is that aspects of the population genetic model have been interpreted, formally and rigorously, in terms of optimisation.
-There is still, however, a considerable way to go to fulfil the 'formal Darwinism unification project' (Grafen, 1999).
+This paper has defined an optimization program that has tight formal links with a reasonably general population genetic model, and allows a definition of Darwinian fitness in certain cases.
+This represents a validation of the "individual-as-maximizing-agent" analogy.
+The key point is that aspects of the population genetic model have been interpreted, formally and rigorously, in terms of optimization.
+There is still, however, a considerable way to go to fulfil the 'formal Darwinism unification project" (Grafen, 1999).

 With the exception of the restriction to discrete generations, the theory in this paper encompasses Darwin's arguments about the design brought about by natural selection, apart from his hints about family selection in the social insects.
-Extending the analysis should allow the twentieth century additions to the theory to be incorporated formally, essentially providing a mathematical version of the conceptual and verbal synthesis of Dawkins (1976).
+Extending the analysis should allow the 20th century additions to the theory to be incorporated formally, essentially providing a mathematical version of the conceptual and verbal synthesis of Dawkins (1976).
+I am grateful to Professors Charles Batty and Paul Tod for extremely helpful conversations about measure theory, and to Dr Steven Siller for comments on an earlier draft.
+Professor Steven Frank and an anonymous referee made sympathetic and invaluable comments on the first submitted version.